Father and son hiking down to beach

 Hiking through gorge

-Path of Adventure: The Imbros Gorge
+Path of adventure: the Imbros Gorge

 If you stretch out your arms at the narrowest point of the Imbros Gorge, you can touch the rock walls on both sides – mom, dad, or your imagination may have to help a little if your arms are very short.
 In any case, the wonderful rock formations, up to 300 meters high, are impressive and can be admired during a two- to three-hour hike.
 It’s hard to imagine that the adventurous path at the bottom of the gorge used to be a main road for people and mules.
 Located on the south side of Crete, the well-maintained hiking trail is suitable for children aged five or older.